 We’ve already explored the proven benefits of remote work as well as tips on staying productive while telecommuting.
 Now, let’s take a look at three common challenges professional services firms can anticipate when expanding a workforce remotely or adopting work-from-home days.

 Remote work challenge no. 1: An always-on mentality

 Keeping a pulse on professionalism has historically been a challenge for those managing remote workers.
 But, are your employees really working in sweatpants?
 Not likely.
 In fact, a 2019 State of Remote Work by OWL Labs found “very little difference” between remote and on-site workers in the U.S., “indicating that remote workers don’t fit into the pajama-clad stereotype.”

 Working from home is no longer code for a vacation day; in fact, the opposite is often true, with remote workers finding it difficult to “turn off” and stop working at the end of the day to the extent that remote workers work an average of 16.8 more days every year.

-Your first challenge is to set clear boundaries around working hours for your employees so that remote workers don’t burn out.
+Help employees adjust to working from home by setting clear boundaries around working hours so they don’t burn out.

 Remote work challenge no. 2: Inadequate business technology

 One reason remote work is so popular is that business technology has advanced significantly over the past 30 years.
 When employees work from home, they’re not sitting at an empty table next to a rotary phone.
 They’re connected to the office and their coworkers in every way they’re connected in the office – through computers, smartphones, apps, video, calls, and email.